muslll/neosr/config_walkthrough.md

 ---
 ### `dataset_enlarge_ratio`

 The `dataset_enlarge_ratio` option is used to artificially increase the size of the dataset.
 If your dataset is too small, training will reach an epoch too fast, causing slowdowns.
-Using this option will duplicate the dataset by N times, so epochs will take longer to reach.
+Using this option will virtually duplicate the dataset by N times, so epochs will take longer to reach.

 ```
-dataset_enlarge_ratio: 1
+dataset_enlarge_ratio: 10
 ```

 ---